 Nightline Oxford

 Nightline is a listening, support, and information service run for and by students, and it aims to provide every student in Oxford with the opportunity to talk to someone in confidence.
 They are available to everyone from 8:00 p.m. to 8:00 a.m., but only during Oxford term time.
 Nightline does not provide advice or tell callers what to do; it is a service that listens and talks about whatever the caller wants, big or small, in complete confidence.
 Nightline also offers a wide range of information related to mental health and general health issues.
-You can contact Nightline from 8:00 p.m. to 8:00 a.m. by phone (270270) or in person.
+Students can contact Nightline from 8:00 p.m. to 8:00 a.m. by phone (01865 270270) or in person.

 Health Services

-Know Before You Go…
+Know Before You Go

 Studying off campus can be an exciting time filled with adventure and personal growth.
 Prepare yourself in advance for challenges you might face on the programme.
 Students at SCIO should anticipate: